Nervoic/NvcSave/README.md

 Features:
 1. Conveniently save and load data types
-2. Safely saving and updating existing data will avoid overwriting data if you accidentally use the SaveBool function instead of UpdateBool.
+2. Safely saving and updating existing data will avoid overwriting data if you accidentally use the Save function instead of Update.
 3. Support for saving Boolean variables

 Installation: